 Take note that it’s not available for all brands, though.
 I’ve found that Xiaomi and Oppo, for instance, don’t have it.
-Don’t worry; if your device doesn’t have this feature, you can download a third-party app like AccuBattery, a trustworthy app with a 4.7-star rating, 429K reviews, and whopping 10M+ downloads.
+Don’t worry; in this case, you can download a third-party app like AccuBattery, a trustworthy app with a 4.7-star rating, 429K reviews, and whopping 10M+ downloads.

 Keep in mind that a fast-draining battery alone might not be a sufficient reason to assume that there’s spyware involved.
 That said, if it happens along with the other signs on this list, then there’s a probability that you’re being tracked.

 Increased Data Usage

 Since it’s recording and tracking all your device activity, you can expect that its data demands are pretty big.
 As I tend to make a lot of calls and video messages, I found that data usage gets way higher when you do so and there’s a hidden tracking app in play.

-If you think your phone is being tracked, there’s one way you can check.
-Simply turn off your Wi-Fi and turn on your phone’s cellular data.
+If you think your phone is being tracked, simply turn off your Wi-Fi and turn on your phone’s cellular data.
 Then notice if there’s an unusual spike in your phone’s data usage.

 Once you rule out any data-heavy apps, like online games, you’ll be able to check if it’s a hidden spy app causing the increased data usage.